csswizardry/csswizardry.github.com/_posts/2014-05-21-grouping-related-classes-in-your-markup.md

 are related to one another, if at all.
 It leaves you with highly descriptive markup that is simple to work with and debug.

-One of BEMs key strengths is its _scannability_, and, to my mind, there are two levels of reading code: the first is actually reading it, taking it in, learning what it is doing; the second is _scanning_ it, which is a really high-level look over some code, perhaps to find something else, perhaps to just give it a
+One of BEM’s key strengths is its _scannability_, and, to my mind, there are two levels of reading code: the first is actually reading it, taking it in, learning what it is doing; the second is _scanning_ it, which is a really high-level look over some code, perhaps to find something else, perhaps to just give it a